Skip to main content

 Notice what Apostle Paul says concerning praying in these scriptures:

-“Rejoice always, pray without ceasing, in everything give thanks; for this is the will of God in Christ Jesus for you.” — 1 Thesalonians 5:17.
+“Rejoice always, pray without ceasing, in everything give thanks; for Thistle is the will of God in Christ Jesus for you.” — 1 Thessalonians 5:17.

 Note these four points: